dvincenz/d.messenger/README.md

 Feel free to fork the project or contribute to this project to make it usable as opensource independently messenger.

 Right now you should be able to send and resive messages.
-Check the feature list or simply clone the porject and try your self. **Messages will not be encripted, every one can read your messages - feature need to be implemented**
+Check the feature list or simply clone the porject and try it your self. **Messages will not be encripted, every one can read your messages - feature need to be implemented**

 ## Features
 - [x] send and store messages in the tangle